top of page

 Best places to stay in Todra Gorge

-This family-run riad in the Todra Gorge offers wonderful mountain views and there’s a resident guide offering hikes in the surrounding area.
+This family-run riad in Todra Gorge offers wonderful mountain views and there’s a resident guide offering hikes in the surrounding area.

-Trails lead directly from the door of this welcoming guest house and authentic Moroccan meals are served at breakfast and dinner.
+Trails lead directly from the door of this welcoming Todra guest house and authentic Moroccan meals are served at breakfast and dinner.

 Offering budget stays in its dorms and private rooms, this Todra Gorge hostel is located within an ancient ksar, making for a truly unique stay.